charmbracelet/mods/README.md

 Lists all saved conversations.

+#### Show

+`-s`, `--show`

+Show the saved conversation the given title or SHA1.

 #### Delete

 `--delete`

-Deletes the saved conversation with the given name.
+Deletes the saved conversation with the given title or SHA1.

 #### Format As Markdown